pip-services/pip-services-docs/content/en/node/mqtt/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     The MQTT module contains a set of components for messaging using the Mqtt protocol.
-Contains the implementation of the components   for working with messages: MqttMessageQueue, MqttConnectionResolver.
 ---

 ### Packages